 The second level of the BBM teacher training sequence further develops skills in teaching BBM for stress, anxiety, PTSD, military trauma, post-disaster, depression, ADHD, and stress-related medical conditions.
 Methods you learn to teach include:

 - “Ha” breath, coherent breathing, breath moving, 4-4-6-2 breathing, Qigong 4-4 breath, Ocean Breath, Alternate Nostril Breathing, Tapping

 - Body scan, Guided meditation/relaxation

 - Focus is on developing skills and confidence in teaching groups

 - Precautions in teaching individuals with psychiatric and medical conditions

 - Increase understanding of neurophysiological effects of voluntarily regulated breathing practices on emotion regulation, bonding, and cognitive function.
-Practice teaching while faculty observe and offer suggestions for improvement.
-Attention is given to creating a safe container, tone of voice, pacing, accuracy of instruction, and trauma sensitivity.
+Practice teaching groups while faculty observe and offer suggestions for improvement.
+Attention is given to creating a safe container, tone of voice, pacing, accuracy of instruction, trauma sensitivity, planning teaching sequences, teaching materials.

-With the completion of Level-I Teacher Training participants acquire the skills to:
+With the completion of Level-2 Teacher Training participants acquire the skills to:

-- Teach the core BBM practices to individuals
+- Teach BBM practices to individuals and groups

 - Conduct follow-up session for those seeking ongoing practice